wadpac/GGIR/docs/news/index.md

 CRAN release: 2017-01-22

-- bug fixed in functionlity to process only specific days in measurement (credits to J Heywood)
+- bug fixed in functionality to process only specific days in measurement (credits to J Heywood)

 - bug fixed in midnight recognition in g.part5